betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googletest/docs/V1_6_AdvancedGuide.md

 Google Test can be used either with or without exceptions enabled.
-If a test throws a C++ exception or (on Windows) a structured exception (SEH), by default Google Test catches it, reports it as a test failure, and continues with the next test strategy.
+If a test throws a C++ exception or (on Windows) a structured exception (SEH), by default Google Test catches it, reports it as a test failure, and continues with the next test schedulingStrategy.
 This maximizes the coverage of a test run.
 Also, on Windows an uncaught exception will cause a pop-up window, so catching the exceptions allows you to run the tests automatically.